 “Oh, the actors aren’t really fighting; they only have to hit them once or twice”.

 I understand what you mean, but that’s like saying that you don’t really need brakes on your car because there is only one stop sign on your way to work.
 Even if you only need to touch the brakes once all day – at that one time YOU REALLY NEED THEM.
 The same with swords.
 Even if the sword only has to touch another one time, or if it has to be dropped, it must be a fight worthy blade.

 Blades break.
 Under the stress of performance and rehearsal, blades break.
 The lighter blades break with more frequency, but even a broadsword blade will snap in half and give no warning before it does.
 Even brand new blades fresh from the foundry have micro-fractures.
 When these micros turn macro, the steel shatters.
-For that reason, we do not guarantee against any blade breakage.
+For that reason, I do not guarantee against any blade breakage.
 If it breaks, you’ve bought it.
-For the same reason we strongly advise that sword fights be choreographed by an instructor of stage combat certified by the Society of American Fight Directors, or someone of equal training.
+For the same reason I strongly advise that sword fights be choreographed by an instructor of stage combat certified by the Society of American Fight Directors, or someone of equal training.
 This does not include fencing instructors.
 The techniques of competitive fencing are dangerous to actors and their swords.

 Members of the SCA (Society of Creative Anachronism) and renaissance faire fighters are not qualified to fight onstage, and should certainly never give fight instruction to those who do.